webiny/StaticRender/Readme.md

 * Option to delete a certain cache entry
 * Force a refresh of a particular cache entry
 * View the rendered HTML content of a certain cache entry
-* Fetch as bot view
+* `Fetch as bot` to see the output of the requested URL as if you were a bot

 ## License and Contributions